-First, real programs often involve effects such as assignment, I/O, or non-termination.
+First, real programs often involve effects such as assignment, I/O, or nontermination.
 Effects interact badly with dependent types.
-In our previous example, suppose the function f does not terminate on certain inputs; then clearly, typechecking-which could involve applying f would become undecidable.
-It is possible to use the effect discipline [38] to force types to be dependent on pure computation only, but this does not work in some typed λ -calculi; for example, a "pure" term in Girard's λU [18] could still diverge.
+In our previous example, suppose the function f does not terminate on certain inputs; then clearly, typechecking-which could involve applying f-would become undecidable.
+It is possible to use the effect discipline [Sheldon and Gifford 1990] to force types to be dependent on pure computation only, but this does not work in some typed λ -calculi; for example, a "pure" term in Girard's λU [Girard 1972] could still diverge.

 Even if applying f does not involve any effects, we still have more serious problems.
 In a type-preserving compiler, the body of the function f has to be compiled down to typed low-level languages.
-A few compilers perform typed CPS conversion [27], but in the presence of dependent types, this is a very difficult problem [6].
-Also, typechecking in lowlevel languages would now require performing the equivalent of β -reductions on the low-level (assembly) code; this is awkward and difficult to support cleanly.
+A few compilers perform typed CPS conversion [Morrisett et al. 1998], but in the presence of dependent types, this is a very difficult problem [Barthe et al. 1999].
+Also, typechecking in low-level languages would now require performing the equivalent of β -reductions on the low-level (assembly) code; this is awkward and difficult to support cleanly.

 Third, it is important to maintain a phase distinction between compile-time typechecking and run-time evaluation.
-But having dependent strong-sum and product types makes it harder to preserve this property, especially if the typedependent values are first-class citizens (certified binaries are used to validate arbitrary data structures and program functions so they should be allowed to be passed as arguments, returned as results, or stored in memory).
+But having dependent strong-sum and product types makes it harder to preserve this property, especially if the type-dependent values are first-class citizens (certified binaries are used to validate arbitrary data structures and program functions so they should be allowed to be passed as arguments, returned as results, or stored in memory).

-Finally, supporting subset types in the presence of dependent strong-sum and product types is difficult if not impossible [10, 32].
-A certified binary of type Σx :nat. prime(x) contains a natural number v and a proof that v is a prime.
-However, in many cases, we just want v to belong to a subset type $\{x : nat \mid prime(x)\}$, i.e., v is a prime number but the proof of this is not together with v; instead, it can be constructed from the current context.
+Finally, supporting subset types in the presence of dependent strong-sum and product types is difficult if not impossible [Constable 1985; Nordstrom et al. 1990].
+A certified binary of type Σx : nat. $\mathsf{prime}(x)$ contains a natural number v and a proof that v is a prime.
+However, in many cases, we just want v to belong to a subset type $\{x: \mathsf{nat} \mid \mathsf{prime}(x)\}$, that is, v is a prime number but the proof of this is not together with v; instead, it can be constructed from the current context.

-2.4 Separating the type and computation languages
+2.4 Separating the Type and Computation Languages